limistah/react-here-map/README.md

 5. HMapCircle - Draws a circle on the map
 6. HMapRectangle - Draws a rectangle on the map
 7. HMapGeoCode - Turns a physical address to a point on the map
+8. HMapRoute - Defines a route to locate two points
+9. HMapTraffic - Shows traffic and incident details on the map

 ## Usage